joesinghaus/Blades-template/README.md

 * The names of playbook items and their descriptions are pulled from the `translation.json`, so make sure to make the necessary changes there.
 Same for crew upgrades.

-* If you (which is very likely) have new special abilities for your playbook or crew, just enter the name into the corresponding array; to add the actual data of the ability, add them to the translation.json, as detailed under the previous heading.
+* If you (which is very likely) have new special abilities for your playbook or crew, just enter the name into the corresponding array; to add the actual data of the ability, add them to the translation.json, as detailed under "Special abilities".

 * Everything about a character/crew that's *not* abilities, friends/contacts, or items/upgrades, is detailed in the "base" property.
 Here, you change default action dots, xp triggers, gather information questions, the names of claims, et cetera.
 Take a look at the existing playbooks and crews for details.